 What is Stepping further into Rural Skills

-- who have started one of our other skill sets and want to finish the Certificate II;
+- who have started one of our other skill sets (like those in the Stepping into Rural Skills) and want to finish the Certificate II;

 - haven’t studied horticulture before and would to see if working in one of the many different areas of the horticulture industry is for them; or